tizonia/docker-tizonia/README.md

 This script provides access inside the container to Tizonia's configuration file in the host directory '$HOME/.config/tizonia'.

+> 'chmod a+rwx $HOME/.config/tizonia' to allow write access to Tizonia running inside the container.

 Once the script is in your path, the just call it with the usual Tizonia
 commands: